edgarburgues/YouTubeMusicLiveSVG/README.md

 ### Docker Deployment

-To deploy the application using Docker Hub, follow these steps:
+To deploy the application using without building, follow these steps:

 1. **Pull and Run the Docker Image from Docker Hub**:
 ```